 So what is the wrangle over and why does it incite such strong reactions in both Greece and the Former Yugoslav Republic of Macedonia?

 FYR Macedonia is controversial for Greeks because it uses the same name as a neighbouring region in northern Greece.

-Athens claims the region Macedonia — which is coloured yellow in the map above and lies just across the border from FYR Macedonia — has used the name since the times of Alexander the Great.
+Athens claims its territory of Macedonia — which is coloured yellow in the map above and lies just across the border from FYR Macedonia — has used the name since the times of Alexander the Great.

-There are also concerns that agreeing to FYR Macedonia would lead to Skopje having territorial claims on the region of Macedonia.
+They think FYR Macedonia suggests Skopje has territorial claims on the Greek region of Macedonia.